Skip to main content

 Only one chain of the active homodimer is shown.
 The helix containing the phospho-Ser 14 swings away from the rest of the protein.

-Figure \(\PageIndex{18}\) shows the difference between the T (inactive) state of rabbit muscle glycogen phosphorylase (7P7D) and the R (active) state (3e3n, neither phospho-Ser 14 or AMP shown).
+Figure \(\PageIndex{18}\) shows the difference between the T (inactive) state of rabbit muscle glycogen phosphorylase (7P7D) and the R (active) state (3e3n, neither phospho-Ser 14 nor AMP shown).
 Note the huge conformational state elicited on phosphorylation of Ser 13.

-Figure \(\PageIndex{18}\): Conformational changes going from T (inactive) state of rabbit muscle glycogen phosphorylase (7P7D) to the R (active) state (3e3n) on phosphorylation of Ser 13.
+Figure \(\PageIndex{18}\): Conformational changes going from the T (inactive) state of rabbit muscle glycogen phosphorylase (7P7D) to the R (active) state (3e3n) on phosphorylation of Ser 13.

 Allosterism by small molecules: control of quaternary structure